 So how does the busy development officer find time for planning and who will implement the plan once it’s done?
 By involving the right people in developing the plan and then implementing it, the development office can move forward in a timely manner and provide a framework for evaluating all their programs.

-Many times, we hear development officers bemoan the fact that they’ve spent a lot of time and effort creating a development plan, but their boards and/or CEOs are not implementing it.
-To this complaint, my first question is always, “Well, how involved were they in creating the plan?”
+Many times, we hear development officers bemoan the fact that they’ve spent a lot of time and effort creating a development plan but their boards and/or CEOs are not implementing it.
+To this complaint, our first question is always, “Well, how involved were they in creating the plan?”
 People work on what they helped create!
 It’s theirs; they own it!

 Creating ownership of the plan is the key to successful implementation.
 Think about the best teachers you’ve had in your lifetime.
 Was it the ones who said, “do it this way?”
 Or the ones who involved you in the process and made you think about the best way to accomplish the task at hand.
 And what family hasn’t enjoyed a vacation more when all family members were involved in the planning.
 If you feel a little like Clark Griswold wondering why the family isn’t enjoying the vacation he so carefully planned, you probably didn’t involve the right people in developing your plan.

 Typically, these are the people involved in the development planning process and implementing the plan:

 - Chief Development Officer